Our program focuses on 14 prestigious scholarships.

 Campus Deadline for non-Chinese students: August 23, 2018

 The Schwarzman is for U.S. and non-U.S. citizens under the age of 28 who are seniors, graduate/professional students, and graduates.
 The Schwarzman fully funds one year of graduate study leading to a degree in public policy, economics and business, or international studies at Tsinghua University, China.
 Prior knowledge of Mandarin is not required and Mandarin classes are included in the coursework.
 All coursework is taught in English.

 The Mitchell is for U.S. citizens under the age of 30.
 The Mitchell fully funds one year of postgraduate study in the Republic of Ireland or Northern Ireland.

 Campus Deadline: August 23, 2018 (Your application to Stanford must be submitted separately)

 The Knight-Hennessy is for U.S. and non-U.S. citizens who are seniors or earned their undergraduate degree within the past four years.
 The Knight-Hennessy fully funds two to five years of study leading to a graduate or professional degree at Stanford University.
 All applicants must apply directly to Stanford as well..

-The Rhodes is for U.S. citizens or citizens from 63 other countries under the age of 24 who are seniors, graduates/professionals, or graduate students.
-Eligible non-U.S. citizens may apply from their home country on the basis of degrees from U.S. universities and may have an earlier deadline.
+The Rhodes is for U.S. citizens or non-citizens under the age of 24 who are seniors, graduates/professionals, or graduate students.
+Non-U.S. citizens apply from their home country and may have an earlier deadline.
 The Rhodes fully funds two to three years of study leading to a degree at Oxford University, England.